Jochizan/Jochizan/README.md

 - 🌱 I’m currently learning Web development
 - 👯 I’m looking to collaborate on anyone who is starting in programming
 - 🤔 I’m looking for help with nothing
-- 💬 Ask me about cplusplus and Java
+- 💬 Ask me about cplusplus, Java and ♥️ JavaScript
 - 😄 Pronouns: Jochizan
 - ⚡ Fun fact: I have 8 months in programming. 😄